 NSF requires that all student participants be U.S. citizens or permanent residents.
 No exceptions can be made.
 Undergraduates who have taken computer science courses and will be entering their junior or senior year in Sept.
 2016 are eligible to apply.
 We particularly encourage students with community college experience, either those in the process of transferring from a community college to a 4-year institution or those who are already at a 4-year institution but were previously enrolled at a community college.

 Students are required to complete a two-step online application consisting of a Google forms questionnaire and the submission of additional materials including a current transcript and a 1-2 page statement of interest in the program.
 Students must also supply names and email addresses for two references who will provide recommendation letters (preferably faculty members at the student's home institution -- or another University -- who know the student well).
-All application materials (including letters) must be submitted by Friday, January 29, 2016.
-The submission of new applications is now closed, but the submission deadline for reference letters has been extended.
+All application materials (including letters) must be submitted by Friday, January 27, 2017.
+The submission of new applications is currently closed, but will re-open in December 2016.

 College of Information and Computer Sciences